MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-location-control.md

 locationDialog.getLocation(session, options);
 ```

 FB Messenger by default returns only the lat/long coordinates for any address selected via the location picker GUI dialog.
-You can also use the **LocationOptions.ReverseGeocode** option to have Bing reverse geocode the returned coordinates and automatically fill in the remaining address fields.
+You can also use the 'LocationOptions.ReverseGeocode' option to have Bing reverse geocode the returned coordinates and automatically fill in the remaining address fields.

 ```cs